lesaint/lesaint.github.io/_drafts/setting_up_a_minecraft_server_on_google_compute_engine.md

 gcloud auth init
 ```

-Go to your browser, authenticate or choose a Google account is necessary and authorise the Google Cloud SDK on your computer to access your Google Account.
+Go to your browser, authenticate or choose a Google account if necessary and authorise the Google Cloud SDK on your computer to access your Google Account.

 ## set project